Mr-J/AdvancedBackpackMod/README.md

 See the configuration section for details.
 There is also a recipe to color the backpacks and another recipe to upgrade the storage size of a backpack, see the recipe section for details.
 The standard functionality is the usual one for backpacks, right click to open it.
-The additional function is if you shift-rightclick a support container (like vanilla chests), a direct transfer gui between backpack and chest will open for you (this currently works only for the bag of holding).
+The additional function is if you shift-rightclick a supported container (like vanilla chests), a direct transfer gui between backpack and chest will open for you (this currently works only for the bag of holding).
 The Portable Pocketdimension will remember its inventory (per color) even if its destroyed, so if you recraft it later your items will still be there.